leestott/Beats/README.md

 **Folder Structure**

+**Azure Backend**
+- Microsoft Azure SignalR service
-Azure Backend = Windows Azure SignalR service or Event Hubs Setup Connecting the Dots Source control for the hack we used a custom Event hubs
+- Microsoft Azure Event Hubs Setup
+- Microsoft OpenTec Connecting the Dots
+- Source control for the hack we used a custom Event hubs

 **Beats**
-Windows UWP app with Notifications and Audio + RaspberryPi, Windows 10 UWP
+- Windows UWP app with Notifications and Audio + RaspberryPi, Windows 10 UWP

 **Presentation**
-Presentation for the hack summary
+- Presentation for the hack summary

 **RecieveMessageConsole**
 - Console application -Messages for the event hub = extract to send them to API

 **SendMessageConsole**
--test to check event hubs works
+- Test to check event hubs works

 **Web App**
-Html5/JS app with responsive UI using Azure Website
+- Html5/JS app with responsive UI using Azure Website

 **Windows 10 UWP App**
 - Project Westminster Web App for Windows 10 UWP with Adapative UI